shovian/orbittechindo/README.md

 # Movie Search and Management Web Application

-This web application is a feature-rich platform designed for coding test purposes.
-It showcases modern web development practices, clean architecture, and an engaging user experience.
+This web application is a platform designed for coding test purposes.
+It showcases modern web development practices, and clean architecture.
 The project is built to demonstrate proficiency in full-stack development, API integration, and responsive design.

 ## Features